AkssharRamesh03/Graph-based-Probabilistic-reasoning/README.md

-# Fake News Classifier API
+# Data leakage detection API

 This is a production-ready backend API that uses a custom-built Markov Chain model to classify news articles as **real** or **fake**.